team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 ---
 # encodeImage index.js
 ## Imported Code Object

-encodeImage is a function that takes an image file path as a parameter and returns a base64 encoded string representation of the image data.
+encodeImage is a function that takes an image file path as a parameter and returns a base64 encoded string representation of the image file contents.

 It uses fs.readFileSync() to read the image file from the given path into a Buffer.
 This Buffer contains the raw binary image data.